hslu-ige-laes/lora-devices-ttn/index.md

 - There are no affiliate links implemented on this website.
 - Neither the Lucerne University of Applied Sciences and Arts, nor the Institute IGE nor any of its employees profit from the purchase of any of the listed products.
 - The authors disclaim any liability or responsibility in connection with the published information.
+- As part of research and service projects, our institute is happy to offer support in the form of advice, measurements or individual analyses.
+Please understand that for resource reasons we cannot offer individual advice or detailed information outside of a project or service relationship.

 &copy; Lucerne University of Sciences and Arts, [Institute of Building Technology and Energy](https://www.hslu.ch/laes)